 - Protective Gear: Items like helmets, wrist guards, and shin pads are a must for activities like rollerblading, hockey, or even certain field sports.
 They help protect students from the unpredictable nature of active play.

-- First Aid Kits: Accidents can happen despite precautions, which makes having a stocked and accessible first aid kit essential.
-Stock them with essentials like bandages, ice packs, and antiseptic.
+- First Aid Kits: Accidents can happen despite precautions, making a stocked, accessible first aid kit essential.
+Stock them with essentials like bandages, ice packs, and antiseptics.
 Check out our assortment of first aid kits and supplies to ensure you’re prepared for minor injuries.

 5. Fitness Assessment Tools